srsimonson/jquery-salary-calculator/INSTRUCTIONS.md

-The application should have an x input form that collects _employee first name, last name, ID number, job title, annual salary_.
-- A 'Submit' button should collect the form information
+The application should have an x input form that collects _employee first name, last name, ID number, job title, annual salary_. x- A 'Submit' button should collect the form information
     - store the information to calculate monthly costs x append information to the DOM x clear the input fields.